Where to Eat in Strathmere

-The Old Shack (705 Commonwealth Drive) The Old Shack is just that on the outside, but inside locals and visitors love to find a mouth-watering assortment of beach-friendly fare such as breakfast sandwiches, hoagies and sides.
-This is a great place to pick up a sandwich on your way to the beach or dine there on the porch.
+The Old Shack (705 Commonwealth Drive) This funky little beach deli offers a mouth-watering assortment of beach-friendly fare such as breakfast sandwiches, hoagies and sides.
+It is a great place to pick up a sandwich on your way to the beach or dine there on the porch.
 They are famous for their chicken salad, and hand-scooped ice cream is available to satisfy your sweet tooth.
 Open daily 7 am – 7 pm.

 Twistie’s Tavern on the Bay (236 Bayview Drive) Twisties is an old-time favorite with a storied past.
 Once run as a speakeasy, today they serve much more than just drinks.
 The expansive menu includes burgers, salads, pasta dishes and so much more.
 A juke box cranks out old tunes and the paneled walls are lined with fish mounted on wooden planks to add to the nostalgia of this tavern on the bay.
 Open daily 12 noon – 12 midnight.

 Azzurra Pizzeria and Ristorante (5012 Landis Avenue) Although Azzurra is located in the middle of Sea Isle, it advertises delivery to Strathmere – even on the beach. known for its award-winning specialty and brick oven pizzas.
 They also offer a large variety of stromboli, calzone, salads, subs, dinners and more, including homemade cannoli.
 Opens daily at 11 am with varied closing times until November.